Students applying for admission to graduate courses leading to a degree must submit the following items:

 Note: Applicants are advised to check with specific graduate program departments to verify the materials required for their application packet.

 Not all graduate courses are available to non-matriculated students.
 Applicants are advised to reach out to specific academic departments to determine if non-matriculated graduate study is permitted prior to applying.
-To enroll in graduate courses on a non-matriculated basis, the student must complete an “Application for Non-matriculated Graduate Studies” at the time of the initial registration.
+To enroll in graduate courses on a non-matriculated basis, the student must complete an “Application for Graduate Admission” as a non-matriculated student at the time of the initial registration.
 This application can be found online at www.shu.edu/graduate-affairs/apply.cfm.
-Evidence of receipt of an undergraduate degree, or graduate degree for doctoral non-matriculated study, must be submitted to the office at that time.
+An official transcript as evidence of receipt of an undergraduate degree, or graduate degree for doctoral non-matriculated study, must be submitted to the office at that time.
 The maximum number of credits non-matriculated students may earn before matriculation is 12, with a maximum of only 6 credits during any one semester.
 The College of Nursing is more restrictive – students may only complete a maximum of 6 graduate nursing credits in total on a non-matriculated basis.

 No documents submitted as part of the application process will be returned nor will any requests to duplicate documents be honored.